top of page

 Dr. Lonnie E. Mitchell Legacy

-At the time of his death, he was Professor of Applied Psychology and Rehabilitation Counseling at Coppin State College.
-While there, he created and directed numerous programs, including:
+At the time of his death, Dr. Mitchell was Professor of Applied Psychology and Rehabilitation

-• The Early Intervention Substance Abuse Program for High Risk Youth Project.
+• The Early Intervention Substance Abuse Program for High-Risk Youth Project

 • Preventing AIDS in the IV Drug Use Community: A Program for The Training of Community